samantoz/samantoz.github.io/_pages/about.md

 ---
 permalink: /
-title: "Portfolio of a Data Architect/Cloud Data Engineer"
+title: <heading>"Portfolio of a Data Architect/Cloud Data Engineer"</heading>
 excerpt: "About me"
 author_profile: true
 redirect_from: